I-Halder/a-solvable-generative-model-with-a-linear-one-step-denoiser/README.md

 # **Mathematical framework for memorization to generalization transition in diffusion-based generative models**
-This repository contains the code necessary to reproduce the results obtained by Indranil Halder and Cengiz Pehlevan in their recent work available [here](https://drive.google.com/file/d/1GB1M70_SI5_2iVUBhZgPtgwegzMgp166/view?usp=sharing).
+This repository contains the code necessary to reproduce the results obtained by Indranil Halder and Cengiz Pehlevan in their recent work (under review at a top ML conference).

 ## Experiments